ngParty/ng-metadata/docs/api/core/decorator.md

 | **injectables**  | `string` or `class` or `OpaqueToken` | use string for angular 1 and 3rd party module injectables, use class reference for custom ones |

 Note for Injectables:

 - If string, then it's considered a core angular service such as $q or $http.
 It could also be a special `local`, for example component's can inject $element, $attrs, $scope or $transclude
+- It can be also an `OpaqueToken` instance
 - If it's class it needs to be decorated by:
   - @Injectable for services
   - @Directive/@Component